SohanGhodla/Early_SMBHs_PTA/README.md

 ### Installation instructions

 This code was built in `python 3.12`.
-For best outcome use `pyenv` to run this program in the same **Python version**.
+For best outcome use `pyenv` to run this program in the same Python version.
 Begin by creating a virtual environment and then install dependencies uisng

 ```bash
 python -r requirements.txt